 If you’ve never taken an inventory of your time and where it’s going, that’s the first place to start.

-For the next 2-3 days, note every minute of what you’re doing – Zoom meetings, phone calls, meals, even bathroom breaks and random conversations.
+For the next 2-3 days, note every minute of what you’re doing – Zoom meetings, phone calls, meals, even bathroom breaks, and random conversations.
 Logging your activity for a baseline can help you determine where your time is being wasted – and help you fix it.
-A desktop or mobile app like Toggl makes it super easy.
-This is the easiest way to boost your productivity when you’re working from home!
+You can use a desk pad to make this super easy, grab a desk pad like the Getting Stuff Done desk pad, and make a note of everything you’re doing and where your time gets spent.

 2. Identify your focus